We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Unlike the equally famous Chichen Itza (one of the most impressive Mayan ruins in the Yucatan), visitors are allowed to climb the pyramids of Teotihuacan.

-So, be sure to wear your best walking shoes and pack plenty of water if you want to take on the 248 uneven steps to the top of the Pyramid of the Sun, the largest of the three pyramids.
+So, be sure to wear your best walking shoes and pack plenty of water.
+There are 248 uneven steps to the top of the Pyramid of the Sun, the largest of the three pyramids.

 Teotihuacan makes a great day trip from Mexico City, as it’s located just an hour’s drive away from the capital city.

-You might like this top-rated guided tour with early morning hotel pick-up, which lets you beat the crowds by arriving at the site just as it opens.
+You might like this early morning Teotihuacan guided tour with hotel pick-up.
+You get to beat the crowds by arriving at the site just as it opens.

 6) Atlixco (Puebla)